DoctorMcKay/sentry-bot-documentation/src/automod/conditions.md

 ## User Has Role

-This condition passes if the message it's testing was sent by a user who has one of the configured roles.
+This condition passes if the message it's testing was sent by a member who has one of the configured roles.

 This condition is useful for making moderators immune to automod rules by enabling the match only if condition is not true option.